Life Science in Eastern NC

 Life Science Assets

 Eastern NC is home to the largest contract manufacturing facility in North America, operated by Patheon.
 Other sizeable production facilities include Merck, Sandoz Inc.(Novartis), Purdue Pharmaceuticals, Hospira, A Pfizer Company, Metrics Contract Services and Becton Dickinson.
 The region’s assets extend to analytical labs, CROs and consulting groups.
 Health related-research coordinated through ECU include heart and cardiovascular disease, diabetes and obesity, cancer and biosensory systems.
+Access to all companies in Eastern NC can be found on the Company Directory.

 A group of business, university and community leaders come together each quarter to talk about progress in the region’s life science cluster.
 This advisory committee helps to guide the growth of life sciences here.
 The East takes its networking seriously, with the first regional exchange group, STEM @ Starlight.
 The region also hosts a laser microscopy group, deftly named Laser TAG.